PEX Piping vs Copper: Pros, Cons, and Cost Comparisons

 Advantages

-• Longevity and Durability – Copper pipes can last 50-70 years or more when properly installed and maintained, significantly outlasting PEX systems.
+• Longevity and durability – Copper pipes can last 50–70 years or more when properly installed and maintained — significantly outlasting PEX systems and making the higher upfront cost a longer-term investment in the home.

-• Heat Tolerance – Copper can handle much higher temperatures than PEX, making it suitable for all plumbing applications including recirculation systems and solar heating.
+• Heat tolerance – Copper handles much higher temperatures than PEX, making it suitable for all plumbing applications — including recirculation systems, solar water heating, and high-demand commercial applications.

-• Antimicrobial Properties – Copper naturally inhibits bacterial growth, providing an additional layer of water quality protection.
+• Antimicrobial properties – Copper naturally inhibits bacterial growth, providing an additional layer of water quality protection.
+This is a meaningful benefit for households with health-sensitive occupants or concerns about water quality.

-• Universal Acceptance – Copper is accepted by all building codes and has a long track record of reliable performance.
+• Universal building code acceptance – Copper is accepted by all building codes without exception, with a long track record of reliable performance.
+For homeowners in areas with strict or older building codes, this eliminates compliance uncertainty.

-• Recycling Value – Copper retains significant scrap value and is highly recyclable, making it environmentally sustainable.
+• Recycling value and sustainability – Copper retains significant scrap value and is highly recyclable — making it one of the more environmentally sustainable pipe material options over a full lifecycle.

 Disadvantages

-• Corrosion Susceptibility – In areas with acidic or highly mineralized water, copper can develop pinhole leaks or green corrosion over time.
+• Corrosion susceptibility – In areas with acidic or highly mineralized water, copper can develop pinhole leaks or visible green corrosion over time.
+St. Louis area homeowners should have their water tested if corrosion is a concern.

-• Installation Complexity – Copper requires soldering or compression fittings, making installation more time-consuming and requiring specialized skills.
+• Installation complexity – Copper requires soldering or compression fittings, making installation more time-consuming and demanding of specialized trade skills.
+This contributes to higher overall project costs compared to PEX.

-• Thermal Conductivity – Copper conducts heat readily, potentially leading to energy loss in hot water lines without proper insulation.
+• Thermal conductivity – Copper conducts heat readily, which can lead to energy loss in hot water supply lines without proper insulation — an efficiency consideration worth addressing during installation.

-• Rigid Installation – The inflexibility of copper requires more fittings and joints, creating additional potential failure points and making retrofitting more challenging.
+• Rigid installation – The inflexibility of copper requires more fittings and joints, creating additional potential failure points and making retrofitting into existing walls and ceilings more challenging.

-• Theft Risk – Copper’s value makes it a target for theft in unoccupied buildings or during construction.
+Theft risk – Copper’s scrap value makes it a target for theft in unoccupied buildings or active construction sites — a practical consideration for vacant properties.

 PEX Piping vs Copper: Cost Comparison